1A civilian who works in or is attached to a military camp.

 - As the theatre of war moved south, so did the smallpox, primarily affecting civilians, camp followers, and irregular troops in both armies.

-1.1A person who is nominally attached to a group but does not make a substantial contribution to its activities: cynical opportunists and camp followers
+1.1A person who is nominally attached to a group but is not fully committed or does not make a substantial contribution to its activities: cynical opportunists and camp followers

 More example sentences